-As of April 2026, BPC-157 is not an FDA-approved drug.
+As of July 2026, BPC-157 is not an FDA-approved drug.
 It has never been approved.
-What changed this month is narrower: the FDA announced that its Pharmacy Compounding Advisory Committee (PCAC) will meet July 23 and 24, 2026 to reconsider whether BPC-157 and six other peptides should be eligible for compounding under Section 503A.
+The FDA has announced that its Pharmacy Compounding Advisory Committee (PCAC) will meet July 23 and 24, 2026 to reconsider whether BPC-157 and six other peptides should be eligible for compounding under Section 503A.
 A second group of five peptides will be reviewed before the end of February 2027.
+That meeting has not happened yet as of this writing.
 Until PCAC meets and the FDA acts on its recommendation, BPC-157 remains on the restrictive Category 2 list the agency published in 2023, which effectively blocked traditional compounding pharmacies from making it for patients.

 Honestly, for most readers the useful framing is this: nothing has been legalized, and nothing new has been banned.
 A door that was shut in 2023 is being re-examined by the same advisory committee that helped shut it.
-If you are buying BPC-157 today from a "research peptide" vendor, the regulatory status of your purchase is the same as it was in March.
+If you are buying BPC-157 today from a "research peptide" vendor, the regulatory status of your purchase is the same as it has been all year.
 The news is about what might be available through licensed compounders later this year, not about what is on the gray market right now.

 What 503A and 503B mean, and why they decide whether your clinic can touch it